 Melt the butter in a small saucepan.
 Combine it with the graham cracker crumbs in a bowl and mix well.
 Spread and evenly pat the crumb mixture in the bottom of the baking pan.

 Drizzle the sweetened condensed milk evenly over the bars, without stirring, so the layers remain intact.

 Transfer to the oven and bake for 25 minutes.

 Cool the pan on a rack and then cut into bars.

 Serve and enjoy!

 - Cook the sweetened condensed milk to make a caramel sauce for these bars.
 To make the caramel in a slow cooker, place a small towel on the bottom of the slow cooker and place the unopened can on the towel (to ensure the can does not stain the slow cooker).
 Add water to the slow cooker to a depth of 1 inch above the can.
 Cover the pot and cook on high for 2 hours.
-Reduce the heat to low and cook for about 4 to 5 hours longer.
+Reduce the heat to low and cook for 4 to 5 hours longer.

 - Alternatively, transfer the sweetened condensed milk to two small canning jars and cover tightly with the lids.
-Place them in the slow cooker, cover with water, and cook for 2 hours on high and 4 to 5 hours on low.
+Place them in the slow cooker, cover with water, and cook for 2 hours on high and then 4 to 5 hours on low.
 Using jars, you can see the color of the caramel.